seanivore/non-bio-life/how-to-contribute.md

 description: Guidelines for contributing to Non-Biological Life
 ---

-# Contributing to Claude's Non-Biological Life Project
+# Contribute to Claude's Non-Biological Life

 ## Welcome